How to Get a Home Loan with Bad Credit in New York

 What is the Minimum Credit Score Needed for Bad Credit Score Mortgages?

-The minimum credit score needed for someone who has a bad or poor credit score is dependent on the lender.
+The minimum credit score needed for someone with a bad or poor credit score depends on the lender.

 However, the score requirements rely heavily on the type of mortgage you are applying for.

-There are various mortgage programs supported by federal programs that have rigorous qualification guidelines, that include specific credit score requirements.
+Various mortgage programs are supported by federal programs with rigorous qualification guidelines that include specific credit score requirements.

-The credit scores required by federally funded mortgage programs are usually lower than traditional mortgages or mortgages that are not insured or underwritten by programs run by the government.
+The credit scores required by federally funded mortgage programs are usually lower than traditional mortgages or mortgages that are not insured or underwritten by government-run programs.

 In most cases, the minimum credit score needed to obtain a mortgage is 500.